Monhegan Island, Maine

 What to Discover and Enjoy on Monhegan Island, Maine

 Monhegan Museum and Lighthouse: All about the history of Monhegan Island with artifacts on display.
 Also within is an art gallery with ever changing displays.
 Attached, is the lighthouse, built out of granite, which, if one climbs to the top, has an excellent view of the island.
+A Monhegan Island yacht charter maritime navigational aid.

 Hiking: 17 miles of hiking trails are the highlight of this island.
 There are many trails throughout the island forests that open onto breathtaking ocean vistas.
 Be sure to look for the fairy houses along the trails, that have magically been part of these woods for decades.
 There are trails for all endurance levels, but do be sure to have good hiking shoes as in some spots the trails are little more than foot paths.
+Stopping on a yacht charter in Monhegan Island for an afternoon, a great hike can be had not far from the harbor.

-Anchor off the island or in the main harbor for a visit to Monhegan Island while on a crewed yacht charter along the coast of Maine.
+Anchor off the island or in the main harbor for a visit to Monhegan Island on a yacht charter along the coast of Maine.
 Stop in one of the little cafes for a “cup a chowda”, or tea at the Island Inn.
 Visit the little shops, and hike some of the trails through the beautiful forests with stunning seascapes and with perhaps a sighting of a small little fairy house on a crewed yacht charter itinerary in Maine.